 Although applications for admission to Truman are considered on a rolling basis, you are encouraged to submit a complete application early to maximize your potential for scholarship consideration.

 2 Complete the Free Application for Federal Student Aid (FAFSA)

 Complete the FAFSA, a form used to determine financial need for federal aid (such as federal grants, loans and work-study), state aid, and some scholarships.
-The FAFSA may be completed using estimated income, and corrections can be made after the taxes have been filed.
+The FAFSA may be completed using prior prior year taxes.
+For example, 2019 taxes are used for the 2021-2022 FAFSA.
 When you fill out the FAFSA be sure to list Truman State University — Truman’s federal school code is 002495.
 See Completing the FAFSA FAQ.

 IMPORTANT DATE: Oct.
 1

 You should complete the FAFSA as soon as possible after Oct.
 1 for the coming year to be considered for maximum aid.